Enhanced Enforcement Targets Speeders

 FOR IMMEDIATE NEWS RELEASE

-The Henderson Police Department received $135,000 in federal funding through the Nevada Department of Public Safety - Office of Traffic Safety for the 2018 Joining Forces program.
+The Henderson Police Department received $201,000 in federal funding for the extra enforcement initiatives through the Nevada Department of Public Safety – Office of Traffic Safety for the 2020 Joining Forces program.
 The grant provides funding for enforcement and education to reduce deaths and injuries on Nevada roadways.
-Enforcement events during the year will focus on pedestrian safety, seat belt use, speeding, distracted driving and impaired driving.
+Enforcement events during the year focus on pedestrian safety, seat belt use, speeding, distracted driving and impaired driving.

 # # #